EdenKupe/notTheSky/src/site/posts/the-augmented-world-index.md

 Thus, **The Augmented World** is my attempt to imagine a more beautiful world, made beautiful because it has ugliness within it.
 It’s an attempt to reconnect with a naive, hopeful, gleeful side of myself.
 It’s also what I mentioned above; an homage to the greats of the genre and a place for me to let my flights of fancy take shape.

-Below, you'll find all the pieces of it.
+Above, you'll find all the pieces of it.
 It's a work in progress.
 Enjoy.